The Tufts Daily: History

+The Daily published the first edition of The Tufts Daily Magazine on December 5, 2024.
+Its founding editor is Henry Chandonnet.

 Sections

 The Daily has six sections of original written content (News, Features, Sports, Arts, Science and Investigative), as well as an Opinion section that includes op-ed submissions from community members, bylined content from Opinions staffers and editorials written by the paper's editorial board.
 The Daily has three multimedia sections — audio, video and photo — along with a production department that contains the layout, copy, graphics and social media sections.